marciof/Eon/specification/README.md

 - Need to specify which Unicode version is used?
 - Pre-conditions are more specific than types (and more generic).
 - Post-conditions can function as embedded tests.
+- Indentation based, significant white-space?
+Useful for using the REPL as a shell.
 - Look for best/worst features of other languages: JavaScript, Clojure, Python, Haskell, Erlang, PureScript, Elm, Io, Rust, Ruby, Smalltalk, Java, Scheme, Go, ML, Lua, Haxe, Tcl, Shen, Matlab, R, REBOL.
   - Perl Pocket Reference